 Base Salary.
 The objective of the base salary, consistent with market practice, is to provide a portion of compensation as a fixed cash amount.
 The Compensation Committee reviews each executive officer's base salary with reference to relevant industry norms relating to, among other things, experience, past performance and level of responsibility.
 The Compensation Committee reviews salary levels periodically and may recommend adjustments to the Board, if warranted, as a result of salary increase trends in the marketplace, competitive positioning and an increase in responsibilities assumed by an executive officer.
-In connection with the COVID-19 pandemic, the Company temporarily reduced base salary compensation for its Named Executive Officers by 25% and 15% for, and during, the first and second financial quarters of 2021, respectively.
-Base salary compensation for the Named Executive Officers was reinstated in the third financial quarter of 2021.

 Annual Bonus.
 Annual cash bonuses are also a component of the total compensation that may be received by the Company's executive officers, which provide such executive officers the potential to receive an annual financial reward based on achievement of specific goals.
 Discretionary cash bonuses are recommended by the Compensation Committee to the Board based on annual performance reviews.
-No annual cash bonuses were awarded in the financial year ended April 30, 2021.
+Annual cash bonuses were awarded with respect to the financial year ended April 30, 2022 in June of 2022.
+For further information, see the section on page 13 entitled "Summary Compensation Table".